 You can choose to select only a subset of the privileges the managing user has; this is recommended because the managing user requires SendGrid Full API access, which most API keys likely won't need.

-- Navigate to the secrets config that the rotated secret will reside in
+- Navigate to the Doppler config you would like to add a rotated secret to

 - Name your integration